About Filmy Ferns

 For watering and misting, use water that is very pure and low in TDS (Total Dissolved Solids), for example, distilled water or RO water.
 This mimics the purity of rain and mist from their natural habitat and avoids harming the delicate foliage.

-The best substrate will depend on the natural habitat of the species, though in most cases sphagnum moss will be an excellent choice.
-As mentioned previously, the rhizomes should be covered by, or at least in constant contact with very wet substrate.
+The best substrate will depend on the natural habitat of the species, though in most cases sphagnum moss will work well.
+As mentioned previously, the rhizomes should be covered by, or at least in constant contact with moist substrate.

 You can browse the substrates list on my Amazon page to see the Sphagnum that I use, as well as other substrates that I use for my plants and terrariums

-Filmy ferns should not be planted in open spaces.
-They should be placed in sheltered locations, where wood, rocks, moss, and other surfaces will protect them from air movement and bright light.
+In general, filmy ferns should not be planted in open spaces that are exposed to air movement, bright light, or low humidity levels.
+They should be placed in sheltered locations where wood, rocks, moss, and other surfaces will protect them.
 They will benefit from having their fronds close to, or partially enveloped by wet substrate and hardscape elements.
 Basically, the more sheltered you can make them, the happier they will be.

 Do not plant filmy ferns high up in a tank, where they will be too close to light, heat, air movement, and other conditions that will harm them.

-You may experiment with growing filmy ferns near water features, such as waterfalls and pond banks, where the rhizomes and fronds will receive constant moisture and humidity.
+Many filmy ferns will enjoy growing near or in water features, such as waterfalls, pond banks, and drip walls, where the rhizomes and fronds will receive constant moisture and humidity.